-In the face of an increasingly competitive global economy building a highly skilled workforce is more important than ever.
-American business depends on a strong workforce, now and in the future, to complete and succeed globally.
-Yet America is facing a challenge that threatens the productivity and strength of the workforce of today—as well as the workforce of tomorrow.
-America is facing a growing skills gap.
-And while this challenge manifests in the workforce, it has roots in the classroom.
-In response to this challenge, there is a need to rethink the entire education pipeline—starting at birth.
+In the face of an increasingly competitive global economy, building a highly skilled workforce is more important than ever.
+American business depends on a strong workforce, now and in the future, to compete and succeed globally.
+The skills gap challenges we face today may manifest in the workforce, but they have roots in the classroom.

-A world class education system is critical to a work class workforce, but our education system is falling short in preparing students to succeed.
+Our education system is falling short in preparing students to succeed.
 Business leaders have long understood the importance of a well-educated workforce to support a strong economy, keep America competitive globally, and ensure a vibrant democracy.
-These same leaders, through their leadership, have played a tremendous role in strengthening the education pipeline so crucial to economic growth and prosperity.
 What is less discussed is the underestimated, and as such historically under-supported, phase of education and human development: early childhood education, years 0-8.

 In today's economy, an unprecedented number of young children are in paid childcare for a substantial portion of their early years.
 And while childcare is a necessary support for the workforce of today (working parents), it also has a critical impact on children (the workforce of tomorrow) during the most consequential phase of human development.